i Detects true operating system core even if the operating system is spoofed.

 i "SpeechSynthesis" is part of the "Web Speech API".
 The "Web Speech API" is for incorporating voice data into web apps.
 "SpeechSynthesis" is the controller interface for the speech service; this can be used to retrieve information about the synthesis voices available on the device, start and pause speech, and other commands.

 i Supports detecting accounts logged in for: Amazon, Craigslist, Dropbox, Expedia, Facebook, GitHub, Google / YouTube, Instagram, PayPal, Pinterest, Spotify, Tumblr, Twitch, Twitter, VK (VKontakte).

-i Name of the current browser window given by a URL previously visited.
+i For current browser window.
+Name of the current browser window given by a URL previously visited.
 Not all sites assign a name to the browser window.
-Example: Facebook and Netflix assign a browser tab name when you access the "Log In" / "Sign In" sections.
+Example: Facebook and Netflix assign a browser tab name when you access the "Log In" / "Sign In" page/section.

 i "Tracking Protection" is a feature that uses blacklists supplied by third parties to identify and block trackers.

 i Also known as "Privacy mode" or "Incognito mode".

 i "Do Not Track" (DNT) is a feature that allows users to tell every website they visit, their advertisers, and content providers, that they do not want their browsing behavior tracked.
 Honoring this setting is voluntary — individual websites are not required to respect it.